RabbiNash/ProductReviews/README.md

 ## Assignment for Android Engineer Role

-Hello! 😬 - This is a repository for a basic Product Reviews App.
+Hello, Bonjour - This is a repository for a Product Reviews App.

 The app is written 94.4% in Kotlin with all the necessary Unit and Instrumentation tests.